ToruOkadaOi/smartagri_researchproject/README.txt

 Modify as per use case

-References given in the reference section of report.docx
+References given in the reference section of folder 2 report.docx

 Thank you!!!